Vitiligo Diet – What Is It & How Does It Help Treat Vitiligo?

 Fruits – Figs, apricots, ripe mango, dates, apples, and bananas.

-Vegetables – Try to consume a plant-centric diet consisting of spinach, beetroot, carrot, potato, cabbage, radish, cauliflower, red chili, bitter gourd, and green beans.
+Vegetables – Try to consume a plant-based diet consisting of spinach, beetroot, carrot, potato, cabbage, radish, cauliflower, red chili, bitter gourd, and green beans.
 Make sure a major bulk of your diet consists of these vegetables, as long as you do not find it difficult to digest them.

 Protein – In case you yearn for animal products, opt for chicken breast, lean cuts of turkey, wild fish, and organic eggs.
 It is best to cook them lightly.
 For vegans, stick to kidney beans, chickpeas, mushrooms, and lentils.